axinc-ai/ailia-models/neural_language_processing/gpt2/README.md

 $ python3 gpt2.py -i "My name is Clara and I am" -o 30
 ...
 Input  :  My name is Clara and I am
-Output :  My name is Clara and I am 17 weeks from conception; and it appears as being of an inferior order: the "lower and better way".
-This would certainly come close, given Trump
+Output :  My name is Clara and I am 17 weeks old baby.
+Today i will tell ya what the future looks very very dark with me baby!
+In case u got questions please give email.
 ```

 ### Reference